skiadas/TheoryCompCourse/schedule.md

         - Exercise 4.15
     - What does it mean to solve/compute/decide a computational problem?
 Provide both positive and negative examples.
     - Computable vs uncomputable problems.
 Provide examples of uncomputable problems.
-    - The membership problem for a language.
-The language corresponding to a decision problem.
-    - Definition of decidable languages and decidable decision problems.
-    - Is the language of Java Programs decidable?
-    - Recognizable languages.
-Give examples of recognizable languages that are not decidable.

-Activity 5
-  ~ - Write a Python program that *decides* the language of all (finite) binary strings that contain at least two 1s.
-(Food for thought: does this program have to worry about handling non-binary strings?)
-    - Write a Python program that *decides* the language of all prime numbers.
-    - Write Python programs that *decide* the empty language and the language consisting of just the empty string, respectively.

 Practice
   ~ - Exercises 4.5, 4.7